thoughtrealm/bumblebee/TECHNICAL_DETAILS.md

 symmetric key to encrypt the secret.

-In a slightly over simplified description, we then we encrypt that key and some other elements (salt, signature, etc) using asymmetric cryptography.
+In a slightly over simplified description, we then we encrypt that key and some other elements (salt, signature, etc.) using asymmetric cryptography.
 The asymmetric cryptography requires sharing only the public keys, which can be shared safely.
 This prevents having to know and manage the sharing of the symmetric key itself.
 Then we encrypt the secret data using symmetric cryptography and the symmetric key.